 - No experience necessary and Edge of the World provides the harnesses, climbing shoes, helmets, ropes, hardware and a home-cooked lunch.

-- Climb offers breath taking views of Grandfather Mountain and the Wilson Creek Wilderness.
+- Climb offers breath taking views of Grandfather Mountain and the Wilson Creek Wilderness Area.

 - You don’t need a lot of arm strength to climb.
 It’s mostly technique and you use your legs and feet more than your arms.